-May 1 Strategic planning training at Board Orientation.

-May 31 1-2 day strategic planning session.

-June 30 Portfolio goals submitted to Finance & Operations Committee.
-The Lead Director and portfolio Directors-at-Large are responsible for contributing to the portfolio goals presented to Finance and Operations Committee, as well as submitting a hard copy of the goals to the Director of Finance and Operations of Finance and Operations.
+- May 1 Strategic planning training at Board Orientation. - May 31 1-2 day strategic planning session. - June 30 Portfolio goals submitted to Finance & Operations Committee.
+The Lead Director and portfolio Directors-at-Large are responsible for contributing to the portfolio goals presented to Finance and Operations Committee, as well as submitting a hard copy of the goals to the Director of Finance and Operations.